What is Joe Biden’s net worth?

 The vast majority, about two-thirds, of President Joe Biden’s net worth is tied up in real estate after decades of buying and selling homes in Delaware and the surrounding areas.

-Biden is worth about $10m, according to Forbes with the president owning two homes in Delaware – a mansion in Wilmington, and a summer house in Rehoboth Beach.
+Biden is worth about $10 million, according to Forbes with the president owning two homes in Delaware – a mansion in Wilmington, and a summer house in Rehoboth Beach.

-The pandemic pushed up the value of Biden’s beach house to $4.5m – after he paid about $2.7m for it in 2017 – with those living in the cities looking for more space.
+The pandemic pushed up the value of Biden’s beach house to $4.5 million – after he paid about $2.7 million for it in 2017 – with those living in the cities looking for more space.
 But high interest rates have now stopped the increase in the value of Biden’s homes.

 As president, Biden makes $400,000, which has been the presidential salary since George W Bush.
 But compared to Bush, Biden is not getting the same bang for his buck.
 Adjusted for inflation, Bush was getting $717,000 in today’s dollars.